pai-nuneza/SymonPracticalExam/README.md

 - Can Add Project
 - Can Update Project
 - Can Delete Project
-- Can View Project Detail with assigned employees
+- Can View Project Detail with list employee working on it

 ### Employee object: